Family crisis or medical treatment

 If we’ve stopped your payment, we’ll reassess it if we get your supporting documents within 13 weeks.

-If you’re a student studying outside Australia, you need to give us a written statement from your Australian educational institution.
-It must be on their official letterhead and confirm all of the following:
+If you’re a student studying outside Australia, you need to give us a written statement from your Australian education institution.
+It must be on their official letterhead and include all of the following:

 - your name, date of birth and student ID number